SuparnaAishee/ProblemSlove_JS/readme.md

 ## 7.Task: Sum of Even Numbers in an Array
 Write a function that takes an array of numbers and returns the sum of all even numbers.

-## 3. Task: Remove Duplicates from an Array
+## 8.Task: Remove Duplicates from an Array
 Write a function that takes an array and removes duplicate values, returning a new array with unique elements.

+## 9.Task: Capitalize the First Letter of Each Word
+Write a function that takes a sentence (string) and returns the sentence with the first letter of each word capitalized.